 Once the plants are established they require very little care.

 - Watering during dry spells will keep things looking their best and won't spoil the plants, making them dependent on your care.

 - Weeds will try and invade, but wildflowers grow densely and initial weeding should be very minimal, becoming less and less as the garden fills in.

 - "Mowing" is the major maintenance chore.
-In the late fall, after the annuals have gone to seed and the perennials are dormant, the whole area should be mowed down to a height of about 4-6 inches.
-If your area is too large to even consider chopping by hand, mow at the highest setting your lawn mower has.
-What you are doing is insuring the seed heads drop while tidying the appearance of the garden and discouraging the growth of any woody perennials that might take over.
+In the late fall, after the annuals have gone to seed and the perennials are dormant, the whole area should be mowed down to a height of about four to six inches.
+If your area is too large to even consider chopping by hand, mow at the highest setting your lawnmower has.
+What you are doing is ensuring the seed heads drop while tidying the appearance of the garden and discouraging the growth of any woody perennials that might take over.

 - The best time to plant wildflowers is in the spring, to give them a good long season to get established and set seed.
-If you are starting later in the summer, be sure you have at least 8 - 10 weeks before frost, if you want them to self-sow.
+If you are starting later in the summer, be sure you have at least eight to 10 weeks before frost if you want them to self-sow.

 - "Frost seeding" is possible in Zones 6 and up.
-Wait until the ground begins to freeze and then broadcast the seeds.
+Wait until the ground begins to freeze, and then broadcast the seeds.
 Or you can put it off until very early spring when the ground is just starting to thaw.
-The seeds will get adequate moisture from the snow and good contact with the soil through heaving.
+The seeds will get adequate moisture from the snow and good contact with the soil through heaving (periods of thawing and refreezing).
 Of course, this also requires that you prepare the bed the preceding fall.